Tilakraj-B/Time_Table/README.md

 - **Database**: MongoDB serves as the database to store timetable data.
 Its flexibility accommodates the dynamic nature of class schedules.

+- **Kotlin**: The app is built using Kotlin programming language, which provides a modern and concise syntax for Android development.

+- **Retrofit**: To integrate the different Api to application

+- **Architecutre**: The architecture of the application is based on MVVM architecture.